 Board of Directors

-Paul Brady, Vice President
+Paul Brady, President

 A retired local businessman, Paul joined our Board as a director over a year ago and became very involved with Harvest Day and other GHS events and activities.
 An avid photographer, many of the photos of GHS events and activities have come from his camera.
 He is also actively engaged with ‘Friends of Jackson’s Point.’
 Paul is very concerned about the preservation of local heritage sites and is also engaged in the campaign to restore our caboose at the Georgina Pioneer Village.